syncfusion-content/maui-docs/MAUI/TreeMap/migration.md

 </table>

-### TreeMapRangeBrushSettings
+### RangeBrushSettings

-To categorize leaf nodes in a TreeMap according to different ranges of background color values, use `TreeMapRangeBrushSettings`.
+To categorize leaf items in a TreeMap according to different ranges of background color values, use `TreeMapRangeBrushSettings`.
 Define the upper and lower limits of each range using the `To` and `From` properties of `TreeMapRangeBrush`.

-#### TreeMapRangeBrush
+#### RangeBrush

+The following code example, explains how to configure the range brush in .NET MAUI SfTreeMap control.

 {% tabs %}
 {% highlight XAML hl_lines="12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28" %}